sanbabyfrancis/certificate-generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## _certificate-generator?_

-- _`certificate-generator` is a simple python script that can produce multiple certificates from a certificate template._
+- _`certificate-generator` is a simple python script that can produce multiple certificates from a certificate template in PDF._
 - _It can be used to automate the process of generating hundreds of certificates for that huge seminar you've organised._
+- _The names of the participants are read from the spreadsheet provided by the user._
+- _The font style, size and position of the text to be printed on the certificate is also provided by the user._

 ![img](https://user-images.githubusercontent.com/73488722/158161078-a458e14b-7330-4079-aab2-3752b5ec77d0.png)